 Having a professional examine your furnace is the best way to ensure it's ready for the winter ahead.
 Schedule an appointment with a licensed HVAC technician ahead of time to avoid the winter rush.

+To save money on your monthly bills, set your thermostat to 68F when your family is home and try a lower setting when everyone is away or sleeping.
+Bundle up with blankets and winter clothing to stay comfortable without using your heater.
 If you plan to take a winter trip, it's best to set your home's thermostat at 50F, according to Popular Mechanics.
-This will keep your home warm enough to prevent any frozen pipes while minimizing the energy expenditure.
+This will keep your house warm enough to prevent frozen pipes while minimizing the energy expenditure.

+Mowing might no longer be a concern, but you do need to prepare the yard for winter weather.
+Clean the gutters as this helps prevent ice dams that could cause melting snow to seep into your home instead flowing efficiently away from it.
 Check the foliage on your property, paying special attention to anything near your home.
 If a tree or any of its branches look aged or diseased, remove them.
-Otherwise, the weight of the snow could cause the tree or branch to fall on your home and cause considerable damage.
+Otherwise, the weight of the snow could cause the tree or branch to fall on your home and create considerable damage.